-You can watch the video on the assurance process to learn about the requirements related to the FWA application and step-by-step instructions for the FWA submission process.
+You can watch the videos on the assurance process to learn about the requirements related to the FWA application and step-by-step instructions for the FWA submission process.

 Other Common Rule agencies rely on FWAs; however, some require other types of assurances as well.
 Institutions or investigators should contact their funding agency to find out what type of assurance is required before research funding can be provided.